Final Fredericton Real Estate Market Outlook for 2025

 5. Investors Are Paying Attention For Good Reason

 When national analysts rank Fredericton #1, investors notice.
-And what they’re seeing is exactly what locals have understood for years:
+And what they’re seeing is exactly what locals have understood for years.
+Relative affordability, rental demand, and long term price growth continue to make Fredericton a market investors watch closely.

 6. What This Means If You’re a Buyer